-If you have a Managed Cloud account and do not see your Server under Systems, check with your account manager to install the RCBU Agent.
+If you have an account with Managed Cloud Service Level and do not see your Server under Systems, check with your account manager to install the RCBU Agent.

 Other users who do not see their Server listed under Systems should begin with the instructions on How to Install the Agent.

 - After you have logged into your Cloud control panel, select Backup from the navigation menu.